Logo

 3.2 Legal Basis for Processing (GDPR Jurisdictions)

-In jurisdictions where GDPR or equivalent laws apply, we process personal data under one or more of the following lawful bases:
+We process personal data under one or more of the following lawful bases:

-• Contractual necessity: Managing bookings, payments, and service delivery.
+• Contractual necessity: managing bookings, payments, and service delivery.

-• Legal obligations: Safeguarding, incident reporting, financial and regulatory compliance.
+• Legal obligations: safeguarding, incident reporting, financial and regulatory compliance.

 3.3 Medical or Additional Needs Information